grantek/minisynth32/README.md

 * 3D printable shell, 50% scale of the original MT-32
 * GY-PCM5102 HiFi DAC board
-* Front panel PCB with 2 functional tactile buttons and 0.91" OLED Display
+* Front panel PCB with 2-10 tactile switches and 0.91" OLED Display
-* Optional 10-button fully clickable front panel (extra buttons are currently non-functional)
+* Optional 2- or 10-button clickable front panel (only 2 buttons are functional)
 * Rear I/O breakout PCB with 5.5mm power jack and pushbutton power switch
 * Rotary encoder volume dial (generic 12mm shaft with no carrier board)
-* MIDI Input only (due to space limitations)
+* MIDI Input via DIN5 MIDI cable or USB (using additional Arduino board)
 * Completly through-hole soldering, no surface mount components
 * Works with the Raspberry Pi "A" or "B" variants